yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/animation/animation-clip.md

-# Create Animation components and animation clips
+# Creating Animation components and animation clips

-## Create an Animation component
+## Creating an Animation component

-We can add different components to each node.
-If we want to create an animation on a node, we must create a new Animation component for it.
+We can add different components to each Node.
+If you want to create an animation on a Node, we must create a new Animation component for it.

 There are 2 methods for creating an animation:

-1、Choose the corresponding node, click `+` on the top right corner or `Add component` below in the property checker and choose Animation in other components.
+1.Choose the Node that you want to use.
+Click __+__ on the top right corner or __Add component__ below in the property checker and choose __Animation__ in “other components”.

-2、Open the animation editor, choose the node that you want to add the animation to in the arrangement manager and click the `Add Animation component` button in the animation editor.
+2. Open the animation editor.
+Choose the Node that you want to add the animation to in the arrangement manager.
+Click the __Add Animation component__ button.
 <a href="animation-clip/add-component.png"><img src="animation-clip/add-component.png" alt="main"></a>

-## Create and mount anination clips
+## Create and mount animation clips

-Now we have an Animation component on the node, but we don't have the corresponding animation clip data.
-Also, there are 2 methods for creating an animation clip:
+We have an Animation component on the Node, but we don't have the corresponding Animation clip data.
+There are 2 methods for creating an Animation clip:

-1、Click `+` on the top left corner in the resource manager or right click the blank area, then choose Animation Clip.
-A clip document named 'New AnimationClip' will now be created in the manager.
+1. Click __+__ on the top left corner in the resource manager or right click in the blank area and choose __Animation Clip__.
+A clip document named 'New AnimationClip' will be created.

-Only the creation of it is not enough.
-We click and choose the node in the arrangement manager again, find Animation in the property checker.
-The value of Clips is 0 now.
-We change it to 1.
+Creating it is not enough.
+You need to   click and choose the Node in the arrangement manager again and find __Animation__ in the property checker.
+The current value of Clips  will be 0.
+Change it to 1.

-Then we drag the newly created 'New AnimationClip' from the resource manager into the newly emerged `animation-clip choice box`.
+Drag the newly created 'New AnimationClip' from the resource manager into the newly emerged __animation-clip choice box__.

-2、If the Animation component hasn't been added to any animation clip document, we can directly click the `Create an animationClip` button in the animation editor, and create a new animation clip document according to the pop up window.
+2. If the Animation component hasn't been added to any Animation clip documents, you can click the __Create an Animation Clip__ button in the animation editor to create a new Animation clip document from the pop up window.

-What we need to pay attention to is that if we choose to cover the existing clip document, the content of the covered document will be cleared up.
+You need to pay attention!
+If you choose to cover the existing clip document, the contents of the covered document will be erased.

 <a href="animation-clip/add-clip.png"><img src="animation-clip/add-clip.png" alt="main"></a>

-Now we have finished the preparation work before creating animations.
-Next we will create animation curves.

 ---

-Continue to read [animation-curve.md]
+Continue on to read about [Animation Curves](animation-curve.md).